 Flint Creek meandered through floodplains full of reed canary grass, and silt washed downstream from farms and construction in Lake Barrington, Barrington Hills and Barrington.
-However, the basics of the property were there: majestic 100- to 200-year-old oaks and hickories including the largest white oak in Lake County.
-There were open areas for wetland and prairie restorations and a mile of Flint Creek.
+However, the basics of the property were there: majestic 100- to 200-year-old oaks and hickories, including the largest white oak in Lake County.
+There were open areas for wetland and prairie restorations and a mile stretch of Flint Creek.

 The creek and reed canary grass floodplains still need work, but native sedges and wildflowers like swamp milkweed line the banks.
 Chorus frogs sing among the bulrushes and lily pads in the wetlands.
-The prairie is an ever-changing palette of colors from hoary puccoon and violet wood sorrel in the spring, orange butterfly weed and purple prairie clover in the summer to blue asters, goldenrods and the strawberry-hued blades of little bluestem in the fall.
-Many forbs are crowned by colorful monarch, fritillary and swallowtail butterflies.
+The prairie is an ever-changing palette of colors with hoary puccoon and violet wood sorrel in the spring, orange butterfly weed and purple prairie clover in the summer and blue asters, goldenrod species and the strawberry-hued blades of little bluestem in the fall.
+Colorful monarch, fritillary and swallowtail butterflies crown many forbs.